-A list of all available privileges is presented.
-Privileges may be added one at a time by selecting a single entry, or by multi-select using ctrl-click.
+The GUI presents a list of all available privileges.
+Privileges may be added one at a time by selecting a single entry, or by multi-select using ctrl-click or cmd-click.
 If other privileges are already present on the user or group, they are hidden from this list so they cannot be added twice.
 To search for a specific privilege by name, enter the search term in the Filter box and click Filter.

 Selecting a privilege will show a short description of its purpose in the information block area under the permission list and action buttons.
 Most of the privileges are self-explanatory based on their names, but a few notable permissions are: